 The IRS or state may examine your or your company’s tax returns.
 Based on the outcome of the audit, you may be subject to additional taxes owed due to penalties, disallowed deductions or other reasons.

-If you gambling winnings, this income must be included in your tax return.
+If you have gambling winnings, this income must be included in your tax return.
 This could mean an increase in taxes due.

-There are a number of rules regarding claiming tax for dependants which could be confusing.
+There are a number of rules regarding claiming tax for dependents which could be confusing.
 If one does not know the rules, one could inadvertently complete the tax returns in error and later be penalized if the IRS finds that the claim was inaccurate.

 The withholdings are made from the salaries of employees, these funds are held in trust by the business and are supposed to be forwarded to the IRS.
 Failure to do so is seen by the IRS as theft from the employees AND from the IRS, which is very serious.
 Failure to pay this can also result in personal assessment of the debt, penalties, and fines.

 10) Mistakes from another CPA or tax company

 To have an in-depth understanding of the 70,000+ page tax code, how it applies to your unique situation, and the best way to apply it in order to ensure you pay the least amount of tax legally required, is very complicated.
 In addition, it is critical to have an insider’s understanding of the IRS and/or State taxing authorities in order to get the best results.
 We have numerous clients who come to us after having “tried” to do it themselves or having hired another tax firm that either made mistakes or in some cases billed the client and did nothing.

 These mistakes by clients or other tax resolution firms, akin to having a botched surgery, are in many cases very difficult to solve.
 It is much better to start with the most experienced tax team in the industry.
 Only trust your life or taxes to the very best.